Aveek-Saha/Graph-Conv-Net/README.md

 ## Cite

-Please cite this paper if you use this code in your own work:
+Please cite the original paper if you use this code in your own work:

 ```
 @inproceedings{kipf2017semi,